 4-5.
 The PEMC sends the PIN status notify Request to the PEGC/PIN server containing the details of the PIN client that requested to leave the PIN.
 The details of the PINE include PIN client ID, GPSI and etc.

 6-8.
 The PEMC/PEGC/PIN server updates the dynamic profile information of the PIN to remove the details of the PIN client that requested to leave the PIN.
 The PEGC disables the access control information for this PINE.
+The PEGC stops relaying traffic to the PINE.